 - SECTARA takes reasonable steps to ensure that the Overseas Recipient acts in accordance with the Principles in relation to the storage, use and disclosure of the personal information.

 You acknowledge that personal information that you submit for publication through the SECTARA website or services may be available via the internet around the world.
 SECTARA cannot prevent the use (or misuse) of such personal information by others.

 5. Direct Marketing

-SECTARA may use or disclose personal information for direct marketing only where SECTARA collected the personal information from the individual, the individual would reasonably expect the SECTARA to use or disclose the information for that purpose and the individual has not made a request pursuant to the below paragraph.
+SECTARA may use or disclose personal information for direct marketing only where SECTARA collected the personal information from the individual, the individual would reasonably expect the SECTARA to use or disclose the information for that purpose and the individual has not made a “opt out” request pursuant to the below paragraph.

 Requests not to receive Direct Marketing

 An individual is entitled to request not to receive direct marketing communications from SECTARA by contacting SECTARA’s Privacy Officer, using the contact details specified at clause 6.
-SECTARA will give effect to any such request.
-Options to unsubscribe from such communications will also be available in the footer of each element of correspondence.

 6. Contact Details